collective/transmogrify.dexterity/README.txt

 - Bool
 - List
 - NamedFileField
-    need a dict with data and filename or get the filename in a seperated value from the pipeline
+    needs a dict with data and filename or get the filename in a seperated value from the pipeline
 - Date
-    need a datetime.date object or a string in the following format "%d.%m.%Y"
+    needs a datetime.date or datetime.datetime object, or a string in the following format "%Y-%m-%d"

 TODO
 ----
-- Generally support for all fields
+- General support for all fields
 - Tests